jhennies/CebraEM/README.md

 ### CebraEM conda environment

-The following commands install CebraEM as well as all dependencies except pytorch
+These commands install CebraEM as well as all dependencies except pytorch (run each of these lines in your terminal/prompt):
 ```
 mamba create -y -n cebra-em-env -c conda-forge python=3.9 python-elf pybdv mobie_utils=0.3 vigra bioimageio.core=0.5.11 bioimageio.spec=0.4.9.post5 marshmallow
 conda activate cebra-em-env